-Whether you are a therapist in private practice, or working for a company, there are many reasons that getting on insurance panels is important to your success.
+Whether you are a healthcare provider in private practice, or working for a larger medical center, there are a number of reasons that getting on insurance panels is important to your professional success.

 1) Getting on Panels Gives you Leverage